New York Habitat Blog - Home

 For centuries, London’s waterways have been the lifeblood of the city, the center of almost all activity—and these days it’s no different.
 The Thames River is teeming with life, and we don’t just mean the aquatic kind!
-Stay in a New York Habitat vacation accommodation near the water and dive into the action yourself.
+Stay in a New York Habitat vacation accommodation in London near the water and dive into the action yourself.

-Further up the river lie London’s docklands, with narrow, picturesque, winding streets and ancient pubs.
+Further up the river lie London’s Docklands, with narrow, picturesque, winding streets and ancient pubs.
 Spend some time in Limehouse (on the Docklands Light Rail) discovering Dickens’ old watering hole, The Grapes, across from the remains of Joseph Conrad’s favorite pub, The House They Left Behind (ironically, the public house is gone and only the sign has been left behind).
 For a modern take on traditional English food, dine at Gordon Ramsay’s pub, The Narrows, with its gorgeous river views, or head to the nearby Wapping Project, a stunning restaurant/bar/art space set in an old hydraulic power station.

 Of course, the Thames isn’t the only celebrated waterway in London.
 Charming Regent’s Canal is also central to the city, though its colorful houseboats and abundant bank-side greenery make visitors feel transported to another time and place.
 One way to actually be transported is to take an afternoon cruise on the canal aboard an authentic houseboat, which takes passengers from Camden Lock past Regent’s Park, the London Zoo and the aptly named Little Venice.